Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ### Predict my food pattern using classification models

 The outcome variable (y variable) `food_class` is categorical.
-Before any analysis, let us look at the number of observations in each
+Before any analysis, here is the number of observations in each category:
-category:

 <table>
 <thead>